DNC under fire for tightening debate criteria again, despite Booker appeal

 FIREWORKS AT THURSDAY'S DEMOCRATIC PRIMARY DEBATE

-At Thursday’s debate in Los Angeles, just seven candidates qualified – excluding Sen. Booker of New Jersey for the first time, among other candidates who had made prior showdowns.
+At Thursday’s debate in Los Angeles, just seven candidates qualified – excluding Booker - who along with Rep. Tulsi Gabbard of Hawaii failed to make the stage for the first time.

 The onstage line-up represented roughly half of the remaining field of contenders.
 The DNC – which has been repeatedly criticized all year over their qualifying criteria – took heat for the lack of diversity at the Los Angeles debate, where the only non-white candidate was Andrew Yang, who is Asian-American.

 Booker, who had urged the DNC to make the qualifications for next month’s debate more inclusive, reprised his criticism on Friday, telling reporters that the DNC’s “trying to dictate the choices to people here on the ground.
 It's really a shame when you talk to people ... on the ground.
 Most of them haven't made [up] their minds yet.”

 Neither of the two remaining black candidates – Booker and former Massachusetts Gov. Deval Patrick – qualified for the last debate.
 And the field’s only Latino candidate, former Housing secretary and former San Antonio Mayor Julian Castro, also didn’t make the cut.
-Nor did Rep. Tulsi Gabbard of Hawaii, who’s Samoan-American.
+Nor did Gabbard, who’s Samoan-American.

 In order to qualify for the next debate, candidates will need to reach one of two polling thresholds as well as a fundraising requirement.
 The White House hopefuls will have to hit at least 5 percent in four DNC-approved national or early-voting state (Iowa, New Hampshire, Nevada and South Carolina) polls – or reach at least 7 percent in two early-voting state surveys.